Add an SSH Server With Certificate Auth

 Create a folder to contain the user files.

-Create a file that matches the desired username; type the string
+With your editor of choice, create a file that matches the desired username, as in the following example.
+Then type the string

 sudo vim /etc/ssh/sdm_users/user-one